 RIC can help with our tried and tested switch for Year 13 programme

 Transferring to RIC means that you will be able to take a fresh look at your subjects and maybe switch one or two, taking our successful one-year A level courses.
+The aim of moving half way through an A level course is of course to aim for higher grades and a wider choice of university at the end of year 13.

 If you need to stick with your original subjects you’ll revise everything from your first year carefully alongside the second year material.
 You’ll catch up, consolidate and be back on track to realize your potential and achieve your academic ambitions.